AZE38/2DFFT_Janus_Galactic_Toy_Simulation/README.md

 Conclusion :
-The code seem to produce some didactic features of the galactic dynamics , like the rising effect of the velocity from the hole confinement of negative masse at large radius , and spirals remain for a long time.
+The code seem to produce some didactic features of the galactic dynamics , like the rising effect of the velocity from the hole confinement of negative masse at large radius , and the spirals structure persists for a long time.

     Global structure of galaxy strongly depends on the initial condition given.